pranitg10/Airline-Passenger-Satisfaction-Analysis/README.md

 This analysis reveals key trends and offers recommendations for airlines to improve their services.
 I used EDA & Tableau to analyze airline passenger satisfaction reviews.
-I looked at factors like service quality to see how things like seat comfort, food, and entertainment affect satisfaction.
+I looked at factors like service quality to see how things like seat comfort, food, Ease of online booking, Departure & arrival, and In-flight entertainment service affect customer satisfaction.
+The analysis reveals key trends and offers recommendations for airlines to improve their services.

 ### Project Overview